Bomberai Peninsula: Geography

 To the north lie Berau Bay and Bintuni Bay, which separate the Bomberai Peninsula from the Bird's Head peninsula.
 Off the north coast are located the islands of Amutu Besar, Asap, Arguni and Ugar.
 Opposite is the island of Panjang in Tamaruni Bay.

 Further south are Samai Island and Sebakor Bay, which is protected from the offshore island of Karas by the Tamaruni Bay.
 Southeast beyond the Nautilus Strait (Selat Nautilus) is Adi Island.
 In the east, Kamrau Bay separates the peninsula from the rest of New Guinea.
 At its northernmost point lies the island of Freterenusu in the bay.
-Only narrow land bridges connect the Bomberai peninsula with the neighboring land masses.
+Only narrow land bridges connect the Bomberai Peninsula with the neighboring land masses.

+The Terumbu Karang Sehat Indonesia programme implemented by Konservasi Indonesia has supported local marine protected-area management in the Bomberai area, including work on institutional and financing arrangements.